Home / About

 What's live, and what's coming

-The roadmap, in rough priority order:
+What's next, in rough order:

 • An INI validator — paste your existing config, see what's broken, non-standard, or deprecated.